 We have an ongoing share repurchase program that is executed through purchases made from time to time either in the open market or through private off-market transactions.
 Shares purchased under the share repurchase program are retired and returned to authorized and unissued status.
-As of May 2, 2014, we had a remaining repurchase authorization of \$5.4 billion with no expiration date.
-Our Business Outlook included above assumed approximately \$3.4 billion in share repurchases for 2014, spread evenly across the quarters.
+As of August 1, 2014, we had a remaining repurchase authorization of \$4.3 billion with no expiration date.
+Our Business Outlook included above assumed approximately \$3.4 billion in share repurchases for 2014.
 See Note 6 to the consolidated financial statements included in this report for additional information regarding share repurchases.